Ubuntu added a new data collection tool to its latest release — but what kind of data does it collect exactly?

 Allowing the user and not the installer to decide whether system data is sent out into the digital ether is to be commended.

-It’s important to stress that, according to Canonical, no user-identifiable data is collected or sent to them.
-No account user names, no Ubuntu Single Sign-on details, no IP addresses.
+It’s important to stress that, no user-identifiable data is collected or sent to Canonical.
+No account user names, no Ubuntu Single Sign-on details, no IP addresses, nothing.

 - Ubuntu version